googlearchive/office-mover-5000/web/README.md

         $ npm install ## or sudo npm install
         $ gulp

-   The browser will open automatically with your app running.
-All changes to css, js, and html are live reloaded.
+   Gulp automatically opens Office Mover in a web browser, and automatically reloads changes to css, js, and html.